PhilipK/BoilR/Readme.md

 ## Getting cover art for your shortcuts

 - Get a [SteamGridDB API key](https://www.steamgriddb.com/profile/preferences/api)
+- Run BoilR
-- Run BoilR put the auth key in the input (in the settings section).
+- Put the auth key in the input in the settings
-- Click Syncrhonize
+- Click "Import games"

 ## Tips